mjmikulski/horology/.github/contributing.md

 from your fork to horology.
 7. Wait for my feedback.

+## How to write some documentation?
+Follow keras style.
+Use grammarly.

 ## Commit messages
 Follow the rules when writing a commit message: